lengjingzju/json/README.md

 [中文版](./README_zh-cn.md)

-LJSON is a C implemented JSON library that is much faster than cJSON and substantially faster than RapidJSON, it is currently the fastest general-purpose JSON library.
+LJSON is a C implemented JSON library that is much faster than cJSON and substantially faster than RapidJSON, it is currently the fastest general-purpose JSON library and supports the vast majority of JSON5 features.
 LJSON supports JSON parsing, printing and editing, provides DOM and SAX APIs, and I/O supports string and file, it fully supports the test cases of nativejson-benchmark.
 By default, LJSON uses the personally developed ldouble algorithm to print double to string.
 Compared with the standard library, it may only be the 15th decimal place difference.
 It is currently the fastest double to string algorithm; users can also choose the personally optimized grisu2 algorithm or dragonbox algorithm.